ALEXANDER SORLEY (1921-2008)

 I didn’t attend the cremation but went to see him in his coffin, alone.
 The fixed expression on his face seemed peaceful, the anguish and suffering of latter years finally gone.
-I shed a single tear.
+I shed a tear and said goodbye.
 And that felt fine.
 Enough already.

 written 2008 following my father's death